lsst-dm/dmtn-090/index.rst

 #.
 UWS worker dispatches the query and gathers results.

 #.
-Worker massages data into the correct format and marks the request
+Worker massages data into the requested format and marks the request
    complete.

 #.
 Caller uses the URL and ID to be redirected to the results file.